DavidHuji/clouds_segmentation/README.md

 # Clouds Segmentation
 segmentation of satellite images of clouds into three types Open MCC, Closed MC and others.

+# Dataset
+You can download our annotated dataset from [here](https://drive.google.com/drive/folders/15xIoFlF2EJicmPSgK_UV60HumltTN3Lw?usp=sharing).
+We can only share the annotated part for now.

 ### Training and Evaluation
 In order to train and evaluate, simply run python main.py, you can change or tune the configuration in the macros.py file before.